 I would strongly encourage all those who participate or who seek to participate in the global Precious Metals market to adhere to this Code and, in so doing, bring clear and lasting benefits for all involved.

-The Code has been prepared by the London Bullion Market Association (LBMA) following an extensive period of consultation with Members of the Association as well as participants from the wider Precious Metals market.
-It is endorsed by the LBMA Board, comprised of market participants from a representative cross-section of the LBMA Membership.
-The LBMA’s Precious Metals Code Working Group (PMCWG), with expertise in the regulatory aspects of the Precious Metals market, assisted with the preparation of the Code and will continue to help to ensure that it remains fit for purpose.
+This revision of the Code, like the previous version, has been prepared by London Bullion Market Association (LBMA), following an extensive period of consultation with participants from the market, other representative bodies and relevant authorities.
+It is intended to be a reference point for standards for all participants in the market, not just LBMA Members.
+The Code has been endorsed by the LBMA Board, which includes Market Participants elected to form a representative cross-section of the LBMA Membership and includes three independent non-executive directors.
+The LBMA’s Precious Metals Code Working Group (PMCWG), with expertise in the regulatory aspects of the Precious Metals market, assisted with the preparation and revision of the Code and will continue to help to ensure that it remains fit for purpose.
+Contributions from outside the LBMA Membership are always welcome in this process.

 I would like to thank everyone who worked on the Code for committing their time and expertise, for the benefit of the market as a whole.
 I would like to particularly thank Sakhila Mirza, LBMA Executive Director, who led the work and held the pen.

 Paul Fisher LBMA Chairman

-We would like to thank all LBMA Members and wider market participants from a broad range of institutions who have led and contributed to this initiative.
+We would like to thank all LBMA Members and wider Market Participants from a broad range of institutions who have led and contributed to this initiative.

 We firmly believe the Code achieves the objective of defining standards and best practice principles for the global trading of Precious Metals while ensuring that a proportional approach is adopted to its implementation.